Major Clinical Rotations (6 months) The fellow will select two of the following:

 - Newborn Follow-Up Clinic: For half the year, fellows will participate in this weekly multidisciplinary clinic providing follow-up care to children who were cared for in the NICU.
 Fellows will become competent in the administration and interpretation of measures of young child development (i.e., BSID-III, WPPSI-IV, VMI, Bracken), have an understanding of typical young child development, and be knowledgeable of neurodevelopmental risks faced by children with significant neonatal histories.
 Fellows will conduct brief diagnostic interviews, administer, score, and interpret tests, and provide verbal and written feedback to the family and medical team.
 The fellow may follow children from this clinic in their outpatient psychotherapy clinic for behavioral or family issues identified during the evaluation.
 Supervisor: Dr. Davis

 - Research (required rotation): For 6 months, with an option to continue, fellows will have 4 hours of dedicated research time per week and a 10% reduction in billable requirements.
 They will identify a research supervisor with whom they will develop specific goals.
 Fellows will meet with supervisors at the beginning or the year to discuss potential research projects.
 While fellows are welcome to work on a previous dataset of their own or submit a manuscript of their dissertation, we also encourage collaboration with a faculty member on an ongoing project.
 Our entire faculty is involved in clinical research projects, largely in collaboration with medical colleagues at the hospital.
-Fellows will attend our research group meeting twice per month for support and feedback on their project.
+Fellows will identify a research supervisor with whom they will meet regularly.